-Working with federal agencies in the region, the tribes and the state fish and wildlife agencies, the Council will facilitate a longterm planning study to include consideration of reconfiguration and operational alternatives that could provide benefits for fish and wildlife on a broad scale.
+Working with federal agencies in the region, the tribes and the state fish and wildlife agencies, the Council will facilitate a long-term planning study to include consideration of reconfiguration and operational alternatives that could provide benefits for fish and wildlife on a broad scale.
 The study should also assess the economic and hydropower impacts of all reconfiguration and operational alternatives.

 In 1998, the Council designated 44,000 miles of river reaches in the basin as "protected areas" where hydroelectric development would have endangered fish and wildlife and their habitat.
-Strategy: Assure that hydroelectric relicensing and future development provides protection for fish and wildlife.